 1. Can you provide a meaningful supervised experience in a professional work setting for students majoring in print, broadcast, public relations, advertising or visual communications?

 2. Pay a stipend or by the hour.
 Research shows that employers who are willing to pay our students have a better chance of finding the right intern!

-4. Finally, please remember that while many of our students find their own internships and complete them without credit and without pay, only those who register their internship in the career services office are eligible to receive USC liability insurance.
+4. While many of our students find their own internships and complete them without credit and without pay, only those who register their internship in the career services office are eligible to receive USC liability insurance.

 Career Services Manager